Reptiles are not everybody’s favourite type of animal! They come with a bad reputation and are not cute and cuddly like puppies or panda bears.

 - Snakes smell with their tongues rather than with their noses.
 They flick their wet tongues in the air and use them to gather scent particles

 Now that you know a little bit more about reptiles, I hope that you can come to love them just as much as those cute and cuddly mammals.
 If so, and if you’d like to help them, have a look at the Amphibian and Reptile Conservation Trust.
-They’re a charity which champions the conservation of these magnificent creatures.
+They’re a charity which champions the conservation of these magnificent creatures here in the UK.
 And after that, you could try this quiz on reptiles of the world – see if you can score 10 out of 10!